-Some Like It Cool
+Some Like It Cool800 Million Years Ago

 One of a world-wide series of ice ages sets in.
 Thick ice sheets expand over vast areas of the Earth.
 What causes these ice ages is not completely understood.
 One theory attributes the ice ages to fluctuations in Earth's orbit, which affect the delivery of solar radiation to Earth.